procxx/ClassicShell/src/ClassicShell/README.txt

 Classic Explorer is a plugin for Windows Explorer that:

+*	Adds a toolbar to Explorer for some common operations (Go to the parent folder, Cut, Copy, Paste, Delete, Properties)

 *	Replaces the copy UI in Vista and Windows 7 with the more user-friendly "classic" version similar to Windows XP

 *	Handles Alt+Enter in the folder panel of Windows Explorer and shows the properties of the selected folder

-*	Adds a toolbar to Explorer for some common operations (Go to the parent folder, Cut, Copy, Paste, Delete)
+*	Has options for customizing the folder panel to look more like the Windows XP version or to not fade the expand buttons

 ///////////////////////////////////////////////////////////////////////////////